 Without early treatment, a cavity will inevitably grow.
 Poor oral hygiene habits could accelerate the tooth decay.
-If too much tooth enamel is decayed to secure a filling, your dentist, Dr. Alfred Haeberer, might recommend restoring the tooth with a dental crown.
+If too much tooth enamel is decayed to secure a filling, your dentist, Dr. Roja Vemula, might recommend restoring the tooth with a dental crown.

 The process starts with your dentist examining the tooth to assess the severity of the decay.
 If the decay has penetrated the pulp or root of the tooth, a root canal might need to be performed.
 This involves excising the decayed material before restoring the integrity of the tooth with alternate materials.